james-wallis/wallisconsultancy/_pages/dynamic/privacynotice.md

 3. **How do we process your personal data?**

 Wallis Family Mediation complies with its obligations under the “GDPR” by keeping personal data up to date; by storing and destroying it securely; by not collecting or retaining excessive amounts of data; by protecting personal data from loss, misuse, unauthorised access and disclosure and by ensuring that appropriate technical measures are in place to protect personal data.

-  We may use your personal data for the following purposes: –
+ I may use your personal data for the following purposes: –

 ```
 * To enable us to take forward your instructions.